-To configure 802.1X security:
+► To configure 802.1X security:

-1. Choose Device Settings > 802.1X Security.
+- 1. Choose Device Settings > 802.1X Security.
 The settings page opens.
-Note that LAN and LAN2 settings are separate.

-- 2. In the LAN or LAN2 sections, select the Enable 802.1X Security checkbox to begin. - 3.
-In the CA Certificate section, select Enable Verification of TLS Server Certificate if your configuration requires a certificate. - To load your certificate, click Choose File to find the file, then click Upload. - To view a certificate, click Download. - To remove a certificate, click Remove. - Select the option for "Allow expired and not yet valid certificates" to enable if needed. - Select your Authentication Method to activate the necessary fields in the form: - EAP_PEAP: Inner Authentication is set to MSCHAPv2.
+Note that LAN and LAN2 settings are separate. - 2.
+In the LAN or LAN2 sections, select the Enable 802.1X Security checkbox to begin. - 3.
+In the CA Certificate section, select Enable Verification of TLS Server Certificate if your configuration requires a certificate. - If your certificate has been uploaded, select it in the Repository CA Certificate List (by Subject) field. - If your certificate doesn't appear, you must add it to the Certificate Repository.
+See Certificate Repository (on page 194). - Select the option for "Allow expired and not yet valid certificates" to enable if needed. - 4.
+Select your Authentication Method to activate the necessary fields in the form: - EAP_PEAP: Inner Authentication is set to MSCHAPv2.
 Enter the user name and password.